Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Results and discussion

+When impact is involved, the stick-slip behavior diminishes, and the steps in the spreading curve disappear (Fig.~\ref{Fig1}(a)).
+We assume that a faster outward spreading reduces the obstruction from the accumulated oil layer, allowing relatively smoother movement of the contact line.

-\textbf{The maximum spreading diameter}: Upon impact, in the absence of splash, the maximum spreading diameter \cite{clanet2004, Pasandideh650, Eggers3432498, Ukiwe, Josserand2016, WORNER2023104528, PRA044018} is an important parameter in several applications involving drop impact.
+The smoother spreading without obstructions is also reflected in the maximum spreading diameter of the drop upon the impact.
+The maximum spreading diameter is an important parameter as it has implications in several applications involving drop impact \cite{clanet2004, Pasandideh650, Eggers3432498, Ukiwe, Josserand2016, WORNER2023104528, PRA044018}.
 The maximum spreading is characterized by a factor, $\beta$, which is the ratio of the diameter upon maximum spreading ($D_{max}$) to that at the initial spherical drop ($D = 2R$).
 The value of $\beta$ results from the balance of kinetic energy, surface energy, and viscous dissipation.
-Considering these aspects, numerous relationships were derived connecting $\beta$ to dimensionless numbers such as, Webber number, ${We} = \rho_w D u_i^2/\sigma_w$ and Reynolds number, ${Re} = \rho_w D u_i/\mu_w$, where, $\rho_w$ is the density of the impacting liquid (water), $u_i$ is its impact velocity, $\sigma_w$ is the surface tension, and $\mu_w$ is the viscosity of the impacting drop.
+Considering these aspects, numerous relationships were derived connecting $\beta$ to dimensionless numbers such as Weber number, ${We} = \rho_w D u_i^2/\sigma_w$ and Reynolds number, ${Re} = D u_i/\nu_w$, where, $\rho_w$ is the density of the impacting liquid (water), $u_i$ is its impact velocity, $\sigma_w$ is the surface tension, and $\nu_w$ is the kinematic viscosity of the impacting drop.
 In the viscous regime where spreading occurs by a balance between the kinetic energy and the viscous dissipation, $\beta \sim {Re}^{1/5}$ was reported \cite{Eggers3432498, Josserand2016}.
-When viscous effects are small, a comparison of the initial kinetic energy with the capillary energy has predicted $\beta \sim {We}^{1/2}$ at asymptotic regimes of large Webber numbers.
+When viscous effects are small, a comparison of the initial kinetic energy with the capillary energy has predicted $\beta \sim {We}^{1/2}$ at asymptotic regimes of large Weber numbers.
 Clanet et al. derived another scaling law, $\beta \sim {We}^{1/4}$, considering the volume conservation between the initial spherical and the final pancake shapes \cite{clanet2004}.
 They considered that the final thickness of the pancake drop is proportional to the capillary length $a_c = \sqrt{\sigma_w/(\rho_w g')}$, where $g' \sim u_i/D$ is an increased acceleration experienced by the drop during the spreading.